what’s normal, what to expect and how to cope

-A clinical psychologist has specialist training to help guide people through the grieving process and identify the potential presence of complicated grief.
-No one person experiences grief in the same way, therefore a psychologist can provide a patient-centred treatment plan to guide each individual process.
+A psychologist has specialist training to help guide people through the grieving process and identify the potential presence of complicated grief.
+No one person experiences grief in the same way, therefore a psychologist can provide a patient-centered treatment plan to guide each individual process.

 WHAT IS GRIEF?